 The number of trilingual students in Canada is increasing, and most people are aware of the advantages of speaking three languages.
-Possessing skills in multiple languages leads to educational, economic, and sociocultural benefits.
-Students for whom English is a second language, including those who are learning two languages as well as those who already have bilingual competencies in languages other than English, develop certain tendencies as trilingual speakers that may aid their language development.
+Possessing skills in multiple languages leads to educational, economic and sociocultural benefits.
+Students for whom English is a new language, including those who are learning two languages as well as those who already have bilingual competencies in languages other than English, develop certain tendencies as trilingual speakers that may aid their language development.
 Limited instruction in a third language will not lead to trilingual proficiency, but it will enable these students to develop language learning skills.

-Since the majority of trilinguals are bilinguals learning a third language, success in third language acquisition is based on proficiency in the first language, how recent the second language was acquired, linguistic distance, and interlanguage transfer.
-EAL students may find it beneficial to learn a third language as it may improve their understanding of English.
+Since the majority of trilinguals are bilinguals learning a third language, success in third language acquisition is based on proficiency in the first language, the recency of the language acquisition, linguistic distance, and interlanguage transfer.
+English as an additional language (EAL) students may find it beneficial to learn a third language as it may improve their understanding of English.